 How can organizations control their health benefits costs?

-Many small organizations are finding that health reimbursement arrangements (HRAs) are one of the most effective ways to offer a quality health benefit that fits a tight budget.
+Many small organizations are finding that HRAs are one of the most effective ways to offer a quality health benefit that fits a tight budget.
 With an HRA, instead of paying premiums, the organization offers employees an annual or monthly allowance the organization can afford.

-Employees get reimbursed for individual insurance premiums and out-of-pocket medical expenses they pay for, up to the maximum allowance.
-All of these reimbursements are tax-free, the employer controls their costs, and employees typically have far more insurance plans to choose from, allowing them to purchase a plan that works best for them, increasing their satisfaction in the health benefit.
+Employees get reimbursed, tax-free, for individual insurance premiums and qualifying out-of-pocket medical expenses up to the maximum allowance.
+The employer controls their health benefits costs, and employees typically have far more insurance plans to choose from, allowing them to purchase a plan that works best for them and increasing their satisfaction in the health benefit.

-Best of all, unlike group health insurance plans that require hours of administration, HRA administration software enables the plan to be managed in minutes per month.
+Best of all, unlike group health insurance plans that require hours of administration, HRA administration software like PeopleKeep enables the plan to be managed in minutes per month.

-Given this, it’s easy to see why HRAs like the qualified small employer HRA (QSEHRA) and the individual coverage HRA ICHRA) are becoming hot alternatives, as they enable employers to offer a much more flexible health benefit while keeping costs in check.
+Group health insurance costs can be especially steep for small organizations, not to mention the cost of time that goes into administering the benefit.
+Given this, it’s easy to see why HRAs are becoming a popular alternative, as they empower employers to offer a much more flexible health benefit while keeping costs in check.